AOzmond/usb-tree/README.md

 - Display vendor, and product information
 - Compare changes across sessions for debugging or audit purposes

-The tool is designed for developers, hardware engineers, and system administrators who want quick insight into USB topology and events.
+The tool is designed for anyone looking for an easy-to-use, lightweight, and portable solution for monitoring USB devices.

 ---